Meganitrospeed/bcrow-wiki/corp-history.md

 Over the course of the next seven to eight months BCROWs participated in a limited engagement during an invasion of Low Security, Faction Warfare space.
 Shortly after the deployment concluded the Imperium and Test Alliance launched an invasion of the Northern part of the cluster.
 The fighting lasted for approximately one month and was ended when the Imperium and Test were driven back.

 On Y.C.
 119.10.10 an article posted on EVE News24 http://evenews24.com/2017/10/10/undiplomatic-how-a-bad-diplomat-led-his-coalition-to-a-war-they-didnt-want/ formally declared that the Guardians of the Galaxy coalition (of which BCROWs is a member) had begun their war on the Drone Region Federation, for various reasons.
 Since the declaration of that war The Black Crow Bandits have seen themselves be top of the killboard for SLYCE alliance consistently as well as helping SLYCE to be one of the highest participating alliances to date.
-## New Allies
-The corporation 4.20ly Mining Range has become a close friend and ally to the Black Crow Bandits helping to keep our industrial production at the highest output we can, as well as flying on various roams and other PVP ops.

 #  References